Here at Rehab Guru in Omaha we Specialize in treating Plantar Fasciitis – Identifying the condition, treatment options and prognosis

 The plantar fascia is the flat band of tissue (ligament) that connects your heel bone to your toes.
 It supports the arch of your foot.
 If you strain your plantar fascia, it gets weak, swollen, and irritated (inflamed).
-However there is hope!
+However, there is hope!
 Here at Rehab Guru, we specialize in the treatment of foot conditions such as PF.
-One of the most common symptoms is pain with your first steps in the morning.
-Usually if this does not resolve, the pain gets worse and is present with walking and gets worse through out the day.
+One of the most common symptoms is foot pain with your first steps in the morning.
+Usually, if this does not resolve, the pain gets worse and is present with walking and gets worse throughout the day.

 What causes Plantar Fasciitis?

 According to the American Physical Therapy Association, some factors that contribute to the development of plantars fasciitis include:

 - Age (over 40 years)